collocations.org

 The convicts awaited their fate in prison.

-FATE + VERB
+fate + VERB

-await sb/sth, be/lie in store for sb/sth
+await sb/sth, be in store for sb/sth, lie in store for sb/sth

 They were warned of the dreadful fate that awaited them if ever they returned to their homes.